andywiecko/BurstTriangulator/README.md

     BatchCount = 64,
     // If true refines mesh using Ruppert's algorithm.
     RefineMesh = true,
-    // If true constrains edges defined in the Triangulator.Input.ConstraintEdges ConstrainEdges = false,
     // If true the mesh boundary is restored using Input constraint edges.
     RestoreBoundary = false,
     // If true and provided Triangulator.Input is not valid, it will throw an exception.